 Audi is among the most urgently Brave New Worldian former car companies now peddling automated “mobility” – which it must, since it has committed to selling nothing but electric boxes differing from one another only in shell size and shell color.
 Add automation – the colorful box controlled by Audi/Uncle – and there’s not much to do inside the box.

 Well, people might think or even read – but that could lead to trouble.
 They might begin to think about how they’d like to be in control of their lives.
+Coverage of the new Publix Ad has the top BOGO free deals on fresh items.

 And so, Holoride.